How Is Cystic Fibrosis Diagnosed?

 Antibiotics are crucial to treating cystic fibrosis lung infections.

-Mucus-thinning drugs help get rid of mucus in the lungs.
+Mucus-thinning drugs help a person cough up mucus in the lungs.

-Gene Therapy Gene therapy attacks the cause of cystic fibrosis rather than just treating the symptoms.
-Kalydeco (generic name: ivacaftor) a drug that treats an underlying cause of cystic fibrosis, may help some people.
+Gene therapy attacks the cause of cystic fibrosis rather than just treating the symptoms.
+An exciting new advancement, Kalydeco (ivacaftor), a drug that targets the underlying genetic mutation that causes cystic fibrosis, shows promise.
 Four percent of those with the disease -- about 1,200 people in the U.S. -- have the specific gene defect that Kalydeco treats.
-The drug is approved for people over 6 years old.
+The drug is approved for people ages 6 months and older.